-The Course Improvement Grant is a professional development opportunity for faculty who currently teach online and are seeking to build upon their existing knowledge and skills while improving one of their online courses.
-The program model is collaborative and includes a cohort (group) of faculty peers and DELTA advisors working together to design a course that meets the nationally-recognized standards of the Quality Matters organization.
+The Course Improvement Grant is a professional development program for faculty who teach online/hybrid modalities.
+The faculty builds upon their existing knowledge and skills while improving one of their courses.
+The collaborative program includes a cohort (group) of faculty peers and faculty mentors working together to design a course that meets the nationally-recognized standards of the Quality Matters Higher Education Rubric.

 Course Improvement Grant Objectives